-Closures, called Blocks in Cyan, are extremely useful features.
+Anonymous functions are extremely useful features.
 They are supported by many functional and object-oriented languages such as Scheme, Haskell, Smalltalk, D, and Ruby.
-However, this feature causes a runtime error when \begin{enumerate}[(a)] \item a closure accesses a local variable that is destroyed before the closure becomes inaccessible or is garbage collected.
-Then the body of the closure may be executed and the non-existing local variable may be accessed, causing a runtime error; \item a block with a return statement live past the method in which it was declared.
-When the closure body is executed, there will be a return statement that refers to a method that is no longer in the call stack. \end{enumerate} We will give examples of these errors.
-Assume that ``{\tt Block}"\/ is the type blocks that does not take parameters and returns nothing.\footnote{This is not exactly true and this definition will soon be corrected.} \begin{cyan} object Test public fun run [ prepareError; makeError; ] public fun prepareError [ block = [ return ]; return; ] public fun makeError [ block eval; ] private :block Block end \end{cyan} In {\tt makeError}, the block stored in the instance variable receives message {\tt eval} and statement {\tt return} is executed.
+However, this feature causes a runtime error when \begin{enumerate}[(a)] \item an anonymous function accesses a local variable that is destroyed before the function becomes inaccessible or is garbage collected.
+Then the body of the function may be executed and the non-existing local variable may be accessed, causing a runtime error; \item a function with a return statement live past the method in which it was declared.
+When the anonymous function body is executed, there will be a return statement that refers to a method that is no longer in the call stack.
+For the time being, return statements inside an anonymous function is prohibited in Cyan.
+But the examples of this section will show what would happen if they are allowed. \end{enumerate} We will give examples of these errors.
+Assume that ``\verb"Function<Nil>"''\/ is the type functions that does not take parameters and returns nothing. \begin{cyan} object Test func init { function = { } } func run { prepareError; makeError; } func prepareError { function = { return }; return; } func makeError { function eval; } Function<Nil> function end \end{cyan} Suppose the execution starts at method {\tt run} that calls {\tt prepareError} that stores an anonymous function in field {\tt function}.
+In {\tt makeError}, the function stored in the field receives message {\tt eval} and statement {\tt return} of this function is executed.
 This is a return from method {\tt prepareError} that is no longer in the stack.
 There is a runtime error.